RizwanSaeedi/Java_Exercises_2021_March/README.md

 ### FOR MY STUDENTS LINKED VIDEOS ON YOUTUBE/SAEEDISOFT

 ## EXERCISE 1
-#### Write To Program To Print Counting From 1 to 10 and 10 to 1 using while loop , do while and for loop
+#### WRITE TO PROGRAM TO PRINT COUNTING FROM 1 TO 10 AND 10 TO 1 USING WHILE LOOP , DO WHILE AND FOR LOOP

 ## EXERCISE 2
-####  Write a program to get answer of add , subtract multiply , divide using functions
+####  WRITE A PROGRAM TO GET ANSWER OF ADD , SUBTRACT MULTIPLY , DIVIDE USING FUNCTIONS

+## EXERCISE 3
+####  // WRITE A PROGRAM TO FINDMAX , MIN AND AVERAGE VALUE FROM SAMPLE NUMBERS ARRAY